Productivity¶

 Faster loading¶

-- If your pipeline doesn't need accessors, Plotly graphs, and most of other optional functionalities, you can disable the auto-import feature entirely to bring down the loading time of vectorbtpro to under a second
+- If your pipeline does not need accessors, Plotly graphs, or most other optional features, you can disable the auto-import feature entirely to reduce VBT's loading time to under a second

 >>> end - start